GPS-GmbH/schmalz-connect-suite-docs/developer/create-app.md

     ]
 }
 ```
+You can [change these settings](./publish-app#app-json-schema) to be extended or replaced if needed, when editing the app in the app-store.

-within the sicon-network, you have access to a bridged network wherein the APIs are available from.
+Within the sicon-network, you have access to a bridged network wherein the APIs are available from.

 While developing locally on e.g. a laptop, it is recommended to always use these environment variables for connecting to Sicon OS APIs within the same network.
 **Example with a docker-compose file:**